-Note: With a strong SEO campaign, we also rank #1 in organic SERPs.
+Note: With a strong SEO campaign, we can also rank #1 in organic SERPs.

 The PPC ads run at the top and side of the page.
 Every time someone clicks on one of your results inside the red area, you will be charged.
 Click here for more information about how PPC works.

 SEO takes time.
 It can take months for you to start showing in Google SERPs (Search Engine Results Pages).
 The long wait is well worth it because a successful SEO campaign can yield a lower cost per conversion than a PPC campaign can.

 Did you know Google has made 500 algorithm changes in a year?
 Although these changes might require some action on your part, in general, once you form an SEO strategy, you have to stick to it.

 Once you have formed a SEO strategy, you have to stick to it.
 Yes, you might need to be agile with content marketing; however, if you noticed a sudden drop in rankings, a knee-jerk reaction could potentially disadvantage you later.
 Instead, give it a few months, and then re-evaluate your strategy.
 Once you measure the success of your campaign, you can then modify it for better results.

 PPC does not have the long-term benefits of SEO.
 What it can bring, however, is quick results, which is a great way to boost traffic and leads/sales in the short term.
 The most popular PPC platform is Google AdWords.
 It has many features, such as text and banner ads, along with advanced targeting options.
 You can track all clicks and measure which keywords and adcopy drives you the most customers.
 Depending on the niche, the amount you pay per click is based on an auction, where you bid against your competitors for that keyword.